paradisec-archive/PARADISEC_workflows/03_data_management.md

 </p>

 #### LaMeta
-This free software will allow you to create metadata files via a simple graphical interface.
+This free software will allow you to create metadata files using a simple graphical interface.
 Follow this [link](https://github.com/onset/laMETA/releases){:target="_blank"} to download the latest version.
 If you need guidance using LaMeta, take a look at this helpful [blog from ELAR](https://elararchive.org/blog/2020/04/30/introducing-lameta/){:target="_blank"}.

 The LaMeta metadata export lends itself for archiving with [ELAR](https://elar.soas.ac.uk/){:target="_blank"}, creating .imdi metadata files (XML); however, there is an option to export the project metadata as a CSV that is formatted for PARADISEC.
 This function is in the early stages and your export may require some cleaning up.